mwganson/ThreadProfile/README.md

 ## FAQ
 * Why is there a line running up the thread?<br/>
-** There are actually 2 lines.
+** There are actually multiple lines.
 One is is the BSpline's seamline.
 If you Pad / Extrude the profile you can see this seamline as a straight edge, similar to what you see in cylinders and extruded / padded circles.
 The others are the seamlines from the helix.
 <br/>
 * My internal threads are always external.
 What am I doing wrong?<br/>
 ** Use subtractive pipe in Part design to cut the internal thread out of an existing shape, e.g. a Pad.
 In Part workbench use the Sweep object as a cutting tool to cut it out of an existing shape, e.g. an extruded hexagon.
 (Ensure you have selected "Internal" in the "Internal Or External" ThreadProfile property when making internal threads.)<br/>